grpc/grpc.github.io/_posts/2016-09-06-bazel-rules-protobuf.md

 binary:

-1. Bazel checks to see if the inputs (files) that the binary depends on have changed (by merkel tree).
+1. Bazel checks to see if the inputs (files) that the binary depends on have changed (by content hash and filestamps).
 Bazel recognizes that the output files for the `//proto:go_default_library` have not been built.

 1. Bazel checks to see if all the necessary inputs (including tools) for the `go_proto_library` are available.
 If not, download and